This post may contain affiliate links.

 Before you start researching zinc supplements, keep in mind that unless your veterinarian is telling you that your dog has a deficiency, you're probably safe.

 Zinc Deficiency in Dogs

 According to PetEducation.com, dogs with a zinc deficiency often exhibit hair loss, scaly skin around the face, head, and legs.
 Lesions around the mouth, chin, eyes, and ears.
 Their paw pads become scaly.
 And their coat becomes dull and dry.

 I was worried for a few seconds about the possibility of a zinc deficiency because, to be honest, this is the first I've thought about this mineral.
 Then I remembered a Prey Model raw feeder who told me that our dogs should get every nutrient they need from the meat, bone, liver, and offal in their diet.

-The list above is long and 13 of those foods are making into my dogs' dishes as a whole food source or through a supplement: green-lipped mussel powder and Bonnie & Clyde fish oil.
+The list above is long and 13 of those foods have made it into my dogs' dishes as a whole food source or through a supplement.
 Currently, I'm rotating sources and plan to add oysters to the mix next week to see how the dogs like them.

 Which Oysters Are Safe for Dogs?